Repetitive Stress Injury

-Boston workers’ compensation attorneys at the Law Offices of Jeffery S. Glassman, LLC understand the cause of repetitive stress injuries is job requirements that place unnatural, repetitive stress on tendons and joints.What is a Repetitive Stress Injury (RSI)?
+The legal team at the Law Offices of Jeffery S. Glassman, LLC understands the cause of repetitive stress injuries is job requirements that place unnatural, repetitive stress on tendons and joints.What is a Repetitive Stress Injury (RSI)?

 Since the 1970s, OSHA has discovered an increase in incidents of occupational RSIs.
 One reason for this is due to an increase in the speed of production.
 Employers are constantly worried about increasing profits from one financial quarter to the next to show shareholders’ growth is occurring.
 Today, workers are required to perform repetitive tasks at a higher rate than ever before.

 While some of the production process has become automated, there are still many repetitive tasks being performed at faster rates than in previous years.
 There has also been an increase in workplace surveillance to make sure workers are not taking frequent breaks that slow production.
 This need for companies to increase profits has led to many more incidents of occupational repetitive stress injuries.

 Another cause of increased stress injuries in the modern work environment is known as “intensive keying.”
 Office workers are required to sit at computers in a less than ergonomic position for hours at a time and enter keystrokes over and over again.
 This repetitive keying results in repetitive stress disorder in the occupational setting.